nnawin/android_wearable/README.md

 # android_wearable
-sample project for a wearable solution
+Demo project for a wearable solution
-Learning to create UI for wearables - specifically some list items in android wear
+WIP for a wearable notification service use case